 She began working part time tending bar at Vapor Distillery and the rest is history.
 Andrea now works for the distillery doing brand ambassador work and managing the tasting room.
 Look for her in the bar on Fridays and weekends!

 Boulder can be a little bit of a Black Hole at times, but the good kind.
 People have all sorts of stories about how they made it to Boulder, and then never left.
 Take Heidi, our office and events manager for instance.
 Raised in Cape Cod, Massachusetts, Heidi had taken a round-about road trip out to California, and on her way back to the East Coast, her car caught on fire in Boulder.
 By the time she had enough money to have it fixed, she had a job, had a palace to live, and decided to stay.
 That was 1994.

 Heidi is a bit of a Jack-of-all Trades.
 She has a Fashion Design and Art Degree from FIT in New York City, she learned Bookkeeping while running a handful of Bars, and most recently ran an event center in Boulder.
 For years she was a part-time CU Student studying Russian by day, a Bartender by night, and an avid world traveler every summer.
-She discovered a deep love for all things Eastern Europe, and hoping to keep those hard-won language skills fresh, she just completed her latest –13th- trip to Russia/Uzbekistan this past October.
+She discovered a deep love for all things Eastern Europe, and hoping to keep those hard-won language skills fresh, she just completed her latest –14th- international trip to Georgia, Armenia, and Azerbaijan.